apache/buildstream/doc/source/format.rst

 .. code:: yaml

-   # Specify public domain visible to other elements.
+   # Specify public domain data, visible to other elements.
    public:
-   - domain: integration
+     bst:
-     commands:
+       integration-commands:
        - /usr/bin/update-fancy-feature-cache

 Metadata declared in the ``public`` section of an element is visible to any other element which depends on the declaring element in a given pipeline.
-BuildStream itself supports some built-in domains, for instance the ``integration`` domain demonstrated above describes commands which should be run in an environment where the given element is installed.
+BuildStream itself consumes public data from the ``bst`` domain.
+The ``integration-commands`` demonstrated above for example, describe commands which should be run in an environment where the given element is installed but before anything should be run.

-That said, users may add their own domain names which are understood by their own element plugins.
-This allows one to use custom domain data on their project to provide additional context for any custom element plugins one wants to use.
+An element is allowed to read domain data from any element it depends on, and users may specify additional domains to be understood and processed by their own element plugins.

 Dependencies